 At Eton Academy, the safety and well-being of our students are paramount.
-We are committed to maintaining the highest standards of confidentiality and data protection while ensuring that timely and effective information sharing contributes to safeguarding and promoting the welfare of children / young adults under our care.
-This section outlines our approach to managing sensitive information within our school and with external agencies, including our local safeguarding partners at Bridge Partnership in Salford and any other councils we work with.
-In accordance with the Data Protection Act 2018 and the UK GDPR, we ensure that our data handling processes uphold the principles of child children / young adult safety, balancing legal obligations and the rights of individuals.
+We are committed to maintaining the highest standards of confidentiality and data protection while ensuring that timely and effective information sharing contributes to safeguarding and promoting the welfare of children under our care.
+This section outlines our approach to managing sensitive information within our school and with external agencies, including our local safeguarding partners at Bridge Partnership in Salford.
+In accordance with the Data Protection Act 2018 and the UK GDPR, we ensure that our data handling processes uphold the principles of child safety, balancing legal obligations and the rights of individuals.
 Our approach is designed to prevent any barriers to information sharing that could impede our ability to protect our students and uphold their best interests at all times.